Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: The six-dimensional supersymmetric field theory

 The precise details of $EL_\infty$-algebras are irrelevant for our purposes; note, however, that the fact that $\aghsk^\omega$ is an $EL_\infty$-algebra is crucial in constructing the appropriate finite gauge transformation as well as higher principal bundles with $\aghsk^\omega$ as a structure $EL_\infty$-algebra.
 Since $EL_\infty$-algebras are good higher versions of Lie algebras, abstract nonsense guarantees the existence and mathematical consistency of such higher bundles.

 We also define the following two auxiliary maps, which are not part of the $EL_\infty$-structure:

 Finally, there are the evident pairings

-There is no pairing for elements in $\frg_v^*$, but fields with value in $\frg_v^*$ will only appear as arguments of $\mu_1$ in the action, which maps them to $\frg_u^*$.
+There is no pairing for elements in $\frg_v^*$, but fields taking values in $\frg_v^*$ will only appear as arguments of $\mu_1$ in the action, which maps them to $\frg_u^*$.

 In order to extend the pairing $\langle-,-\rangle$ to a cyclic structure, cf.~\eqref{eq:cyclicity}, we need to extend it in a graded symmetric way to all of $\aghsk^\omega$.
 Such a graded symmetric structure would be very natural in a topological field theory, in which we may want to define non-vanishing graded expressions such as $\langle H,H\rangle$, where $H$ is a 3-form valued in $\IR_r\oplus \IR_s^*$.
 In the model we shall consider below, however, we need to incorporate non-vanishing terms of the form $\langle H, \star H\rangle$.
 These clearly require $\langle-,-\rangle$ to be graded antisymmetric on the subspace $\IR_r\oplus \IR_s^*$.
 We thus deviate at this point from the metric string structures defined in~\cite{Saemann:2019dsl} and consider only the pairing~\eqref{eq:pairings} without any further symmetrization or antisymmetrization.

 Cyclicity of an $L_\infty$-algebra can be replaced by the derivation property

 which, for graded symmetric pairings, is equivalent to~\eqref{eq:cyclicity}.
 This property is readily verified to hold for the higher products introduced above.
 Moreover, together with similar relations for $\nu_2$, it ensures gauge invariance for actions constructed using this pairing.